 The Magic Box

-On November 20th, SCI-Arc announced plans to break ground on a technologically transformative new digital fabrication lab that will ignite the kinds of innovation, entrepreneurship and out-of-the-box thinking that are the hallmark of a SCI-Arc education.
+In November 2013, SCI-Arc announced plans to break ground on a technologically transformative new digital fabrication lab that will ignite the kinds of innovation, entrepreneurship and out-of-the-box thinking that are the hallmark of a SCI-Arc education.

-Dubbed the Magic Box, the new Digital Fabrication Lab will expand the school's experimental approach to design and its emphasis on learning through building and provoking critical discussions.
-The 4,000-square-feet, 2-story digital fabrication facility will be built at the south end of the SCI-Arc building and will connect to the school’s existing Robot House and Analog Fabrication Shop to form the RAD Center—a one-of-its-kind multi-dimensional facility providing access to several different methods of fabrication and assembly.
+Dubbed the Magic Box, the new Digital Fabrication Lab aims to expand the school's experimental approach to design and its emphasis on learning through building and provoking critical discussions.
+The 4,000-square-feet, 2-story digital fabrication facility will be built at the south end of the SCI-Arc building and will connect to the school’s existing Robot House and Analog Fabrication Shop to form the RAD Center (an acronym for robotics, analog and digital), a one-of-its-kind multi-dimensional facility providing access to several different methods of fabrication and assembly.

 A rendering of the Magic Box, a cutting-edge, multi-dimensional digital fabrication lab currently being built on the SCI-Arc campus in downtown Los Angeles.

-The school is half-way through planning and on schedule to start construction in the beginning of 2014, and it looks like incoming students will walk through the doors of SCI-Arc's quarter-mile-long building and into the new robotics, analog and digital fabrication space next fall.
+In March 2014, SCI-Arc broke ground on the Magic Box, and it looks like incoming students will walk through the doors of SCI-Arc's quarter-mile-long building and into the new robotics, analog and digital fabrication space this fall.
 And what they'll find will be impressive.

 Experimentation and making at SCI-Arc will continue to evolve once the RAD Center's expansion and renovation is complete.
 Together with the revamped woodshop and existing cutting-edge robotics lab, the new digital fabrication lab will provide a one-of-its-kind platform for research, experimentation and prototyping.